Karen Parshall: Recognition

 In 2012, she became an inaugural fellow of the American Mathematical Society.
 She is the 2018 winner of the Albert Leon Whiteman Memorial Prize of the American Mathematical Society "for her outstanding work in the history of mathematics, and in particular, for her work on the evolution of mathematics in the US and on the history of algebra, as well as for her substantial contribution to the international life of her discipline through students, editorial work, and conferences."

 In 2020, she was elected Fellow of the American Association for the Advancement of Science, in the Section on Mathematics.

+Parshall is also a former AMS Council member at large.